 A jack loom has a rising shed, meaning that the shafts lift when the corresponding treadle or lever is depressed.
 As the shafts can operate independently, jack looms are very flexible for weavers wanting to experiment with many different patterns because it is relatively easy to change the tie up (the instruction detailing which treadles are connected to which shafts to create a pattern shed), but they can require more physical exertion than counterbalance or countermarche looms.
-At Gist Yarn, we carry jack looms made by Ashford and Schacht.

 A counterbalance loom has pairs of shafts (usually 2 or 4) that work opposite each other on rollers or pulleys.
 Sometimes a counterbalance loom is described as a sinking shed loom because two of the shafts sink when the other two rise.
 This symmetrical operation of the shafts makes these looms great for balanced weaves like 2/2 twill, but challenging for unbalanced weaves like 1/3 twill.